 - Consider a prebuilt garage kit.
-If you don’t have an HOA, using a prefab garage kit might be a great option and will cost almost half of a traditional garage.
+If you don’t have an HOA, using a prefab garage kit might be a great option that will cost almost half the price of a traditional garage.

 - Review the project.
-When the contractor has the project ready, review each line item and ask questions about anything you’re unfamiliar with.
-A contractor may assume a common material or addition that you don’t need.
+When the contractor has the bid ready, review each line item and ask questions about anything you’re unfamiliar with.

-Finding a professional that you trust can make the project flow smoothly and avoid stress.
+Homeowners who hire a trusted professional can avoid stress and are likely to find that the project flows more smoothly.
 The best contractors have seen and done it all, so they’ll be prepared to handle any questions or challenges that may arise.
-Referrals are a great way to find a trustworthy builder, so start your search by asking family and friends who they might recommend.
-With a few leads in hand, narrow down your choice by asking the following questions:
+Referrals are a great way to find a trustworthy builder, so homeowners will want to start by asking family and friends who they might recommend.
+With a few leads in hand, homeowners can narrow down their options by asking the following questions:

 - Are you licensed and insured?

 - What kind of warranties do you offer?

 - How long have you been building garages?

 - Do you have photos of other garages you’ve built?